FatmaArican/FatmaArican/README.md

 <details>
   <summary><b>👀&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>
 I have a passion for creating new things and keeping my learning experience active.
+I'm currently studying C# and .NET at Patika.dev bootcamp 🌱 Thanks for stopping by, see you soon